Over the last several decades, media around the practice of law has presented some of…

 Yes, some U.S. courts may require a certain dress code and explicitly forbid clothing deemed inappropriate.
-Many courts simply state that persons entering the courtroom be properly attired.
+Many courts state that persons entering the courtroom be properly attired.
 So, it’s essential to know if the court in which your case is being heard requires a dress code.
 Typically, courts have this information available on their websites or you can consult with your attorney.

 Still, even if a court does not require a specific dress code or forbid certain items, you want to remember the value of first impressions.

 While the notion of first impressions may seem like an archaic way of thinking in a society moving closer to acceptance, courtrooms still place significant meaning on appearance and etiquette.
 This applies to everyone entering a courtroom, including attorneys, plaintiffs, defendants, and even spectators.

 Why does your appearance in a courtroom matter?

 When judges and juries determine credibility, appearance is one of their biggest influences.
 A judge is much more likely to believe what you’re saying if you show up to court in a nice blouse and slacks than if you appear in Cookie Monster pajama pants.
-For example, if Child Protective Services is accusing you of neglect, showing up to court in a nice suit and groomed hair will convey that you take care of yourself, so you’re capable of taking care of others.
+For example, if Child Protective Services accuses you of neglect, showing up to court in a nice suit and groomed hair will convey that you take care of yourself, so you’re capable of taking care of others.